Abdishakury/project_sparkify_capstone/README.md

 No additional installations beyond the Anaconda distribution of Python and Jupyter notebooks.

+## Project Motivation
+<a class="anchor" id="mot"></a>
+For this project I was interested in predicting customer churn for a fictional music streaming company: Sparkify.

+The project involved:
+ - Loading and cleaning a small subset (128MB) of a full dataset available (12GB)
+ - Conducting Exploratory Data Analysis to understand the data and what features are useful for predicting churn
+ - Feature Engineering to create features that will be used in the modelling process
+ - Modelling using machine learning algorithms such as Logistic Regression, Random Forest, Gradient Boosted Trees, Linear SVM, Naive Bayes

+## File Descriptions
+<a class="anchor" id="des"></a>
+There is one exploratory notebook and html file of the notebook available here to showcase my work in predicting churn.
+Markdown cells were used throughout to explain the process taken.

 ## Load and Clean Dataset
 <a class="anchor" id="load"></a>
 Our mini-dataset file is `mini_sparkify_event_data.json`.
 First the dataset must be loaded and cleaned, checking for invalid or missing data - for example, records without userids or sessionids.